guezzhooo/food_truck_test/README.md

 Created an API endpoint to download the important food truck data (Applicant = company, FacilityType, Latitude, Longitude, and LocationDescription, FoodItems) to use with the web UI.

 Created a basic web ui to show all of the food trucks on a Google Map.
+Hovering over the marker will show the name of the food truck.

-The intent was to create a future version in which clicking the map marker would show either a pop up or new page with the location description and food items.
-Could also use facility type to show different icons on map.
+You can see a sample of it here: http://foodtruck.johnlude.com/

 ## System Dependencies
 * Ruby version: 2.7.8